...Trying to Rise Again... Text and Images by

 above has been removed.
 The building to the right has received a facelift

-as part of the "revitalization" efforts, but remains empty.
-The boardwalk
+as part of the "revitalization" efforts, but remains empty (Footnote

 boards have been replaced.
 The beaches in this northern section of Asbury